Onni97/AbletonLinkOnNodeServer/README.md

 It serves a page to see the data of the Ableton Link session that is running on the same WiFi.

+The page will play a sound on the beat change, there is an audio latency compensation system made by me usings the Superpowered audio latency table.

 ## Tested Env
 ### OS tested: